mohit56779/Finance-Right/README.md

 # Finance-Right
-Finance Right is a financial management app for people with shared intertwined finances.
+Finance Right is a financial management app for people with shared finances.